NativeScript/docs-v7/core-concepts/bindings.md

 </Page>
 ```

-The full binding syntax contains three parameters - the first parameter is the source property, which will be listened to for changes.
+The full binding syntax contains three parameters &mdash; the first parameter is the source property, which will be listened to for changes.
 The second parameter is the expression that will be evaluated.
 The third parameter states whether the binding is two-way or not.
 As mentioned earlier, XML declaration creates a two-way binding by default, so in the example, the third parameter could be omitted.
 Keeping the other two properties means that the custom expression will be evaluated only when the sourceProperty changes.
 The first parameter could also be omitted; if you do that, then the custom expression will be evaluated every time the bindingContext changes.
 Thus, the recommended syntax is to include two parameters in the XML declaration, as in our example - the property of interest and the expression, which has to be evaluated.

-###Supported Expressions
+###Supported expressions
 NativeScript supports different kind of expressions including:

 | Feature | Example | Description |